 - Map your Jira priorities to Wrike importance, and quickly identify key tasks.

-- Setup filters, and keep the technical minutia out of your project plan.
+- Setup rules that filter tasks, and keep the technical minutia out of your project plan.